vcmiller/Infohazard.PackageExporter/README.md

-# Core: a collection of useful functionality for Unity, which is used by my other packages.
+# Package Exporter: a tool for creating unitypackage archives from files in your project.

 ### Installation: